Moon Living Abroad Thailand

 - Orchids of every color imaginable.

-Excerpted from the First Edition of Moon Living Abroad in Thailand.
+Excerpted from the Second Edition of Moon Living Abroad Thailand.